WTF-Design/concrete-ui-tweaks/README.md

 - May be documented at some point

 ## Changelog
+1.8.0
+- Use semantic versioning and improve login button environment detection

 1.7.20240910
 - Switch login icon to a more descriptive one from Google Material Symbols